GlimmerLabs/virtual-mediascheme/Building.md

 Stop Screen Locking
 -------------------

 Recently screen locking got added.
 We should turn it off.

+Bring up the Settings Manager.
+Bring up the Power Manager.
+Click on "Security".
+Turn off "Lock Screen when System is Going to Sleep".

-It appears that the screen saver is *Light Locker*.
+*Old Instructions*: It appears that the screen saver is *Light Locker*.
 Bring up the Settings Manager (I used the application pane), select "Light Locker", and turn it off.

 Add Account for `rebelsky`
 --------------------------